PDLT-University-of-York/test-split-site/docs/ultra/test-wip.md

 !!!
 Tip

-    Don't use *Essay* type questions for practice quizzes or other Tests that need automatic mark return, as students can't see any Test results until the Essay questions are manually marked.
+    Don't use *Essay* type questions for practice quizzes or other Tests that need automatic mark return.
+Essay questions must be manually marked before scores are visible for any question in the Test.

 ### Question types